johnery19/DFA2024-Datathon/README.md

 - Encourage parental involvement, particularly for students at risk of underperforming.
 - Monitor and support extracurricular activities that contribute positively to academic outcomes.

-#### **8. Future Work**
-Future improvements could involve:
-- Expanding the dataset to include more schools and regions.
-- Incorporating more advanced machine learning techniques for performance prediction.
-- Developing more customized dashboards and reports for different user roles (teachers, parents, school administrators).

----

-This detailed report highlights the steps you took in the hackathon project, from data collection to analysis and application development.
-Let me know if you want to adjust any part or add more detail to specific sections!